yuanzhe-ma/webpage/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Yuanzhe Ma (马远哲), an incoming PhD student in the Department of [Industrial Engineering and Operations Research](https://www.ieor.columbia.edu/) at [Columbia Engineering](https://www.engineering.columbia.edu/), starting Fall 2021.
+My name is Yuanzhe Ma (马远哲), an incoming PhD student in the Department of [Industrial Engineering and Operations Research](https://www.ieor.columbia.edu/) at [Columbia Engineering](https://www.engineering.columbia.edu/).
 Previously, I obtained an MS in Statistics in Spring 2021 from the School of  [Industrial and Systems Engineering](https://www.isye.gatech.edu/) at [Georgia Tech](https://www.gatech.edu/), where I was fortunate to work with Prof. [Siva Theja Maguluri](https://sites.google.com/site/sivatheja/)  and Prof. [Debankur Mukherjee](https://www.debankur-mukherjee.com/).
 I also obtained an MS in [Mathematics](https://math.gatech.edu/) in Spring 2021 from Georgia Tech, advised by Prof. [Michael Damron](http://people.math.gatech.edu/~mdamron6/).
 My MS thesis is titled “Numerical Estimation of Several Topological Quantities of the First Passage Percolation Model” and I studied some quantities in a random graph model using Python.

 Before Georgia Tech, I joined a leading Fintech startup, 360 DigiTech,  as one of the core team members in 2016 at the age of 19.
 Working with the Chief Data Scientist and the Chief Risk Officer, and as a machine learning engineer, I applied cutting-edge techniques in artificial intelligence to attack challenging problems arising in risk management and marketing.
 While working full-time, I studied part-time and received a BEc in Economics from East China Normal University and a GradDip in Mathematics with distinction from the University of London.
 In 2018 the company was listed on NASDAQ with code QFIN and I realized it was time for me to pursue graduate education.